timklapdor/learning-materials/README.md

 ```

 Once this baseline has been introduced to the content area - all font sizes are relative using percentages which allows them to adapt easily to all variations.

+There are going to be issues with additional scrolling - but current research suggests that this [simply isn't the problem it once was](https://uxplanet.org/best-practices-for-long-scrolling-256ffbd7aa12) or that [people don't scroll](http://uxmyths.com/post/654047943/myth-people-dont-scroll).

 ### Flex Grid